DFE-Digital/cpd-service-manual/README.md

 ## GOV.UK PaaS set-up
 The application is called `cpd-service-manual` and is supported by the [Staticfile buildpack][] .
-It is deployed in the space `service-manual`, in the `dfe` organisation.
+It is deployed in the space `early-careers-framework-prod`, in the `dfe` organisation.

-The custom domain, SSL certificate and CDN are provided by the `technical-guidance` [cdn-route][] service.
+The custom domain, SSL certificate and CDN are provided by the `cpd-service-manual` [cdn-route][] service.

 The deploy workflow connects to paas using service account technical-architecture-paas@digital.education.gov.uk (a Google group).

-The review apps are deployed to the `service-manual-dev` space and their name is suffixed by the PR number.
+The review apps are deployed to the `early-careers-framework-dev` space and their name is suffixed by the PR number.
 There is no cdn-route service, we simply use the default `.london.cloudapps.digital` domain.

 ## Licence